juliasilge/tidytext/README.md

 #> ..      ...      ...      ...       ...
 ```

-Or see which words contributed to positivity/negativity:
+Or see which words contributed to positive or negative sentiment:

 ```r